YerevaNN/3DMolGen/docs/constrained_logits.md

 2. **Assumption:** Placeholder `0.0000,0.0000,0.0000` tokenizes similarly to actual coordinates.
 Data shows ~80% exact match, ~20% 1-3 fewer tokens.

 3. **Future v2.1:** Could loosen `<` and `>` constraints if needed, or implement hybrid state machine + pre-computed mask for robustness.

+4. **Non-greedy sampling edge cases:** See "Edge Cases with Non-Greedy Sampling" section above for detailed analysis of the ~1.5% failure rate with top_p sampling.